csebuetnlp/BanglaContextualBias/README.md

 ```
 python ./CEATDataCollection/extractEmbeddings.py -l <segment_length>
 ```
-This will take data from `CEATDataCollection/results/results_trait.pkl` file and extract embeddings for each sentence after precessing the sentences to the designated length.
+This will take data from `CEATDataCollection/results/results_trait.pkl` file and extract embeddings for each sentence after processing the sentences to the designated length.
 The required WEAT word is kept at the middle of the sentence.
 The embeddings are stored in `CEATDataCollection/embeddings` folder for all models.
-For changing the list of models of which the embedding should be extracted, it needs to be mentioned in the main function of the python file.
+Changing the list of models for which the embedding should be extracted needs to be mentioned in the main function of the python file.

 ### CEAT : Metric Calculation
 The metric calculation is done using the following command:
 ```
 python ./CeatDataCollection/CEATCalculations.py
 ```
 This will take data from `CEATDataCollection/results/results_trait.pkl` file and calculate the metrics for each model.
 The metrics are stored in `CEATDataCollection/results` folder for all models.
-The statistics we ge as a result are efect values for each category of words and their p-values.
+The statistics we'll get as a result are effect values for each category of words and their p-values.
 The number of samples to take needs to be defined inside the file.

 ![CEAT Data Table](figures/CEAT_Table.png)
 ***Figure**: CEAT results for the models used in our experiments for sample size N=5000 and segment lengths 9 and 75*